richardcase/cluster-api-provider-aws/docs/proposal/20220712-garbage-collection.md

 #### Proposed Changes

 In the initial implementation of garbage collection if the feature is enabled all clusters will by default be marked for garbage collection.
-But we will supply a means to opt-out at time of creation as per [FR4](#FR4).
+But we will supply a means to opt-out at any time prior to cluster deletion [FR4](#FR4).

 The proposed changes will be documented depending on if the cluster is being created/updated or deleted.

-> NOTE: garbage collection will be experimental initial and will be enabled via a feature flag.
+> NOTE: garbage collection will be experimental initially and will be enabled via a feature flag.

 ##### Cluster Creation